 Her knowledge of fascia comes from working with Dr. Thomas Findley, and Thomas Meyers, whose Maine school of Kinesis Myofascial Integration she attended.
 Both men were trained by Ida Rolf and are leaders in “Spatial Medicine,” a different way of looking at and treating the body/mind.
 Besides SI and massage, Katsiotis is experienced in traditional Chinese medicine, Shiatsu and Subtle Energy work.
 She advocates healing that focuses on the whole person, an important aspect of her SI bodywork treatment.

 Her clients are of all ages; some seeking stress reduction or relief from pain, some recovering from breast cancer.
 Many regard SI as preventive medicine.
 Anne Hitchner, 73, a retired teacher who lives in Hightstown, is dealing with the effects of a car accident that broke her back 32 years ago.
-She’s been partially paralyzed ever since and has been seeing Katsiotis for a weekly two-hour session for almost three decades.
+This condition, often requires tending by a top neurosurgeon, like Dr Timothy Steel, for instance, to ascertain that the damage isn’t lethal.
+And Hitchner’s life was saved too, but this accident ended her up with partial paralysis.
+Given her situation, she has been seeing Katsiotis for a weekly two-hour session for almost three decades.
 “Anthy is constantly improving her method and learning new techniques; she tailors her work to my needs and of all the therapies she has used on me, I find SI to be most beneficial.”

 Along with learning new techniques for her clients, Katsiotis also uses these techniques to gain insight into our own body/mind.
 “Each of us is ultimately responsible for our own health and well being.
 It is up to us to do whatever we can to have longevity, to preserve our body, mind, soul and spirit.
 Bodywork, such as SI, is a wonderful avenue to feeling youthful, and just downright great.
 Personal growth comes only if we want it, but change is certain.
 I see this work as a journey in health, in rejuvenation and longevity.”